This site is fictional demo content. It is not real news or affiliated with any real organization. Do not treat it as fact or professional advice.

 China's NMPA approves the first AI cancer screening system MedSight Pro, covering five high-incidence cancers with a 3-minute scan time and over 97% accuracy.

-China's National Medical Products Administration (NMPA) officially granted Class III medical device registration to the AI cancer screening system MedSight Pro today.
-This is China's first approved AI screening system covering multiple cancer types.
+China's National Medical Products Administration (NMPA) today granted Class III medical device registration to the AI early-detection suite MedSight Pro—the country's first multi-cancer AI screening system cleared for the market.

-Developed jointly by BGI Genomics and Tsinghua University, MedSight Pro can perform early screening for five high-incidence cancers: lung, liver, gastric, colorectal, and breast cancer.
+Co-developed by BGI and Tsinghua University, MedSight Pro screens for lung, liver, stomach, colorectal, and breast cancer.

 Core Capabilities

-After a patient completes a CT or MRI scan, MedSight Pro completes full analysis within 3 minutes, outputting:
+After CT or MRI acquisition, MedSight Pro finishes full analysis in 3 minutes, outputting:

 Miss rate 8–15% <3%

-Trials have been completed at Peking Union Medical College Hospital, Shanghai Ruijin Hospital, and Guangzhou Zhongshan Hospital.
+Pilot programs finished at Peking Union Medical College Hospital, Shanghai Ruijin, and Sun Yat-sen University Cancer Center.
 Next steps:

 Significance

-The Director of the Cancer Hospital, Chinese Academy of Medical Sciences stated:
+The director of the Cancer Hospital, Chinese Academy of Medical Sciences, said: